|Study type||Study Tier||Start Date||Duration||Course Contact|

 How will you be assessed?

-At the end of the second year, you will have the equivalent of three A-Levels, which also carries UCAS points so you can apply to university, if you want to.
+At the end of the second year, you will have the equivalent of three A-Levels, and you will be able to apply to university with this qualification.

 All Study Programmes for 16-19 year olds at The Isle of Wight College are designed to include:

 - Work experience which is effective, relevant, and includes careers fairs, site visits, guest speakers and introduces you to the expectations of the real demands of work